Special donor-supported funds at the school became a financial lifeline for senior Savanna Mesch, keeping her on track for graduation.

 Savanna Mesch always knew she’d have to pay her own way through college.

 She got student loans and scholarships.
 She took part-time jobs.
 She spent money carefully.
-But earlier this year, Mesch — a senior at the USC Annenberg School for Communication and Journalism — was down to her last few dollars.
+But earlier this year, Mesch — a senior at USC Annenberg — was down to her last few dollars.

 If only she could just make it a few more months, she thought, until the spring semester ended.
 Her summer schedule would allow her to work enough hours to cover her rent and other living expenses.

 But she couldn’t imagine how she’d survive until then.
 She thought about taking a semester off, just a few credits shy of graduating.

 Then she heard about USC Annenberg’s Student Success Funds.
 Supported entirely by donations from alumni, parents and friends of the university, the funds provide emergency financial aid and support educational opportunities like study-abroad programs for students in need.

 Mesch applied for enough help to cover her rent through final exams, and school leaders approved her request.
 Relief came within days.

 “It was this boost of confidence I didn’t know I needed,” she said.
 “I felt I could finally relax and focus on school.
 It was awesome just not having to worry.”

 Special emergency financial aid can help USC Annenberg students overcome obstacles

 Mesch is among more than 140 USC Annenberg students assisted by the special funding in the past year.
 The financial support is available to undergrad and grad students for emergency situations or to enable learning experiences that would otherwise be out of reach.
 More than 280 donors have given a total of nearly $3 million to the funds since their creation in 2015.